Breadcrumbs

 Bootstrap 5.3

-In the standard design, you have the option of creating and storing your own Bootstrap style to adapt the iFrame to your CI in terms of color and appearance.
-Changing the style with Bootstrap requires knowledge of HTML, CSS & Bootstrap and is only intended for experts.
-Support is available on the Internet: Bootstrap Docs.
+In the default design, you have the option to create and implement your own Bootstrap style to largely adapt the iFrame's color and appearance to your corporate identity.
+Modifying styles with Bootstrap requires knowledge of HTML, CSS & Bootstrap and is intended only for experts.
+Support for this can be found online: Bootstrap Docs.

-You can make basic changes such as background and text color, font type and size as well as the colors of the individual buttons yourself with just a few clicks.
-If you have any other wishes, we will be happy to offer you a style based on your template.
-Simply send us an e-mail to: support@edoobox.com.
+Basic adjustments such as background and text color, font type and size, and the colors of individual buttons can be made by yourself with just a few clicks.
+If you have further requirements, we would be pleased to offer you a custom style based on your template.
+Simply send us an email at: support@edoobox.com.

 Snag_36938ad.png

-To begin with, you should give your bootstrap style a name, ideally something that is easy to recognize and remember, like the name of your company.
-In our example, the style could be called edoobox-style .
+Initially, you should name your Bootstrap style, ideally something easily recognizable and memorable, such as your company's name.
+In our example, the style could be named edoobox-style .

 Colors